mekanix/meka.rs/content/resume-short.md

 ### [Maolan](https://github.com/maolan)
 #### Jan 2018

-Maolan is digital audio workstation composed of multiple libraries.
+Maolan is digital composable audio workstation .
 Idea is to never need to recompile it to include support for a driver/backend.
 Something like gstreamer did, but for DAW.
 I am the lead developer and architect.

-- DSP/C++
+- DSP/Rust
     - FreeBSD OSS driver
     - CLI support
     - FreeBSD port/package